Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/en/oebps/books/the-people-of-promise/the-munchers-and-featherers/chapter-3.md

 "We have nothing _but_ free time," Farshar said.
 "We are _glad_ whenever we can alternate between this and hunting!
 And so, if you don't mind, I have an entire evening to spend with my wife ..."

-He carried his wife away from the fire.
-Giggling and kissing, they ran to a dark corner.
+He carried his wife away from the fire, into a dark corner where they did who knows what.

 Jagu could not move from the shock.
 His eyes noticed Jambir.